mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 author: matt_sosna
 ---

 Imagine you build a wildly popular app that is quickly growing towards a million users.
 (Congrats!)
 While users love the app, they're complaining that the app is becoming slower and slower, to the point that some users are starting to leave.
-You notice that the main bottleneck is how user info is retrieved during authentication: currently, your app searches through an unsorted `list` of Python `dict`'s until it finds the requested user ID.
+You notice that the main bottleneck is how user info is retrieved during authentication: currently, your app searches through an unsorted list of Python dictionaries until it finds the requested user ID.

 Cursing your 3am self who wrote that code, you wonder how to fix the issue. **How can we store user IDs in a way that lets us retrieve any ID as fast as possible?** Sorting the list might help, but if we're searching from the start each time, newer customers with high-numbered IDs will take hundreds of thousands of steps to authenticate.
 We could start the search from the back of the list, but then customers who've been with us from the start would be punished.